Meerownymous/WHyLL/README.md

 ## Http 2.0 and 3.0
 For using Http 2.0/3.0 in your requests, take the objects in the WHyLL.Request.Http2 or WHyLL.Request.Http3 namespaces.

-# Advanced rendering
+# Advanced Warp
-Use strategic rendering to build a control-flow in your app:
+Use strategic Warp to build a control-flow in your app:

 ```csharp
 var result =